naribi/GEARS/Intro_RS_Lab2.md

 ![Figure 6.
 Second RGB](L2_rgb2.png)

-10. That looks better, this is a view similar to what we would see looking out of the window of an airplane - which is why we call it a true-colour composite.
+10. That looks better, this is a view similar to what we would see looking out of the window of an airplane - which is why we call it a true-color composite.
 All three of the bands used in creating this composite occur in the visible portion of the electromagnetic spectrum.

 11. Zoom in a bit closer using the wheel of your mouse.
 These images are a fantastic resource for environmental mapping and monitoring.
 The visible spectrum bands are at 10m spatial resolution, and the revisit time of the satellite constellation is every 6 days in this region.
 Thanks ESA!

 ![Figure 7.
 Zoomed RGB](L2_rgb3.png)

-12. Before we go any further lets clean up our code a bit.
-We didn't comment the last two lines - let's fix that, and let's give titles to the layers in the map view so that we know which is which in the layer tab.
+12. Before we go any further let us clean up our code a bit.
+We didn't comment on the last two lines - let's fix that, and let's give titles to the layers in the map view so that we know which is which in the layer tab.
 We can paste these lines over the previous two.

 ```JavaScript
 // Add RGB composite to map, without parameters defined